 Address sensitive issues

-You demonstrate respect for employees and a commitment to a successful outcome when you deal with a sensitive issue face to face.
+Finally, one of the biggest benefits of face-to-face communication is demonstrating respect for employees and a commitment to a successful outcome when you deal with a sensitive issue face to face.
 Whether you are providing specific feedback to increase their success or delivering a tough message, focus on your desired outcome and prepare by understanding the employee’s mindset and possible reactions.
 Ultimately your involvement means a lot and taking the time to meet can help turn a challenging conversation into a trust-building interaction.